Central Bank Digital Currency with Collateral-constrained Banks: Equivalence

-\textbf{Proposition 2}. \textit{Consider a policy that implements an equilibrium with deposits, reserves, central bank loans, and government bonds, where the latter are used as banks' collateral to obtain central bank loans.
+\textbf{Proposition 2}. \textit{Consider a policy that implements an equilibrium with deposits and reserves.
 The central bank introduces a new payment instrument, CBDC, which is an imperfect substitute for deposits.
-There does not exist another policy and equilibrium, indicated by circumflexes, that guarantees the same equilibrium allocation and price system.}\\
+There does not exist another policy and equilibrium that guarantees the same equilibrium allocation and price system.}\\

 $\blacksquare$

 Suppose again that deposit holdings decrease by a magnitude of $\Delta$ from the initial equilibrium and that real balances, the aggregate capital stock and the reserves-to-deposits ratio remain unchanged in the new equilibrium.
 This implies the same changes in equilibrium quantities as we have seen in Appendix \ref{sec:app:eqprof}, except for the CBDC.
 Due to the imperfect substitutability between CBDC and deposits, in order for real balances to remain unchanged, the quantity of CBDC must change according to